kevinschaffter/Portfolio/README.md

-# Welcome to my Portfolio!
+# Welcome to My Portfolio!

-> This application was built with Rails 5.
+> This application was built with Rails 5

 ### Features